openid/openid4vp_ble/main.md

             Data: OVPSTADONENTRY_8520f00989 (3 character + 11 character identifier name + 5 bytes of the random X25519 public key)
 ```

-The data in the Advertisement Packet contain the prefix "OVP" indicating that the verifier is ready to accept connections for OpenID 4 VPs.
+The data in the Advertisement Packet contain the prefix `OVP` indicating that the verifier is ready to accept connections for OpenID 4 VPs.
 A human readable name of the verifier is given in the next part.
-The rest of the data packet after the "_" contain the first 5 bytes of the public key (example: 8520f00989) (max. available size 20 byte).
+The rest of the data packet after the `_` contains the first 5 bytes of the public key (example: `8520f00989´). (max. available size 20 byte).

-The Scan Response structure MUST be the following:
+The Scan Response (`SCAN_RESP`) structure is defined as follows:

 ```
 Payload: (31 bytes)